In historic vote, Democrats pick Jeffries to replace Pelosi as party leader

 “As an African American, it sends a message out to this country that it’s time for real diversity and inclusion.
 And there are so many people of color who are capable and competent and can lead,” said Rep. Maxine Waters (D-Calif.), a 32-year veteran and highly influential member of the Black Caucus.
 “This will be a great image for people of color, and for Black people and little Black boys to be able to aspire to a position as high as that.”

-Jeffries’ ascension means Democrats will have a Brooklyn native leading both the House and the Senate, where Charles Schumer (D-N.Y.) is poised to remain the majority leader after Democrats held onto their upper-chamber majority in the midterms.
+Jeffries’s ascension means Democrats will have a Brooklyn native leading both the House and the Senate, where Charles Schumer (D-N.Y.) is poised to remain the majority leader after Democrats held on to their upper chamber majority in the midterms.

 Jeffries said he has “a great relationship” with Schumer, who spent almost two decades in the House before moving to the Senate.
 Yet asked if he’s excited to have Brooklyn so well represented in Congress, Jeffries was coy.